Skip to content

 VariableWorkflow nodesDirect command invocationwhen: conditions

-$ARGUMENTS / $USER_MESSAGEYesYes (as $ARGUMENTS)No
+$ARGUMENTS / $USER_MESSAGEYesYes (both aliases)No

 $WORKFLOW_IDYesNoNo